 - Traumatic events

 - Body tensions

 Anytime someone says this is impossible.
-I accept the challenge and begin there impossible journey.
+I accept the challenge and begin their impossible journey.

 Therapy helps you find solutions for your life.
 For mild mental health issues the solutions can vary, but for severe to moderate mental health issues, the solution is direct and structured.

-Therapy is based on evidence based approaches that produce outcomes.
+Therapy is founded on evidence based approaches that produce outcomes.

 Each one of us is a unique individual with our own history, biological predispositions, preferences, and resulting mental health diagnosis.
 There is not one path to healthy living, but there are general psychological well-being components.
 These components can vary from person to person throughout the therapeutic process.